kermitt2/biblio-glutton/doc/Build-Databases.md

 ```

 The 5,472,493 rejected records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.
-As a March 2022, we thus have 121,340,014 crossref article records.
+As a March 2022, we have for example 121,340,014 crossref article records.

 #### CrossRef metadata gap coverage